-Christmas in Paris is a magical season, with so many fantastic things to do to celebrate.
-Sparkling decorations light up the city, hot mulled wine and roasting chestnuts warm you as you browse through the Christmas markets, and Bûche de Noël cakes and other seasonal treats fill the windows of every patisserie you pass by.
+Christmas in Paris is a magical season, with so many fantastic things to do and places to celebrate.
+Millions of holiday lights sparkle throughout the city, especially between Place Vendome and Champs-Elysées, hot mulled wine and the scent of roasting chestnuts tempt you at festive Christmas markets, and lavish Bûche de Noël cakes and other seasonal treats fill the shelves in every patisserie.

-With dazzling holiday window displays at all the city's biggest department stores, fun Christmas markets to explore throughout the city, spectacular Christmas and New Year concerts in historic churches (plus a don't-miss Handel's Messiah sing-along), and tempting sales to make your holiday shopping even more exciting, you'll discover lots of wonderful things to do and see during the holiday season in Paris.
+With dazzling holiday window displays at all the city's biggest department stores, spectacular Christmas and New Year concerts in historic churches (plus a don't-miss Handel's Messiah sing-along), and ice skating at the Grand Palais, Galeries Lafayette, the Tuileries Christmas Market, and other iconic locations, you'll discover so many wonderful things to do and see during the holiday season in Paris.

-Here are our recommendations for 20 special ways to enjoy Paris during the winter holidays, including the best places to enjoy the Christmas lights and decorations, wonderful holiday tours and cruises, the best seasonal Christmas markets, churches where you can see nativity scenes and attend Christmas mass and church services, tips for where to enjoy Christmas dinner in Paris, and everything else you need to know to experience the spirit of the Christmas season in Paris.
+Here are our recommendations for 21 special ways to enjoy Paris during the winter holidays, including the best places to enjoy the Christmas lights and decorations, wonderful holiday tours and cruises, the best seasonal Christmas markets, special nativity scenes in churches where you can also attend Christmas mass and church services, tips for where to enjoy Christmas dinner in Paris, and everything else you need to know to experience the spirit of the Christmas season in Paris.

-Top photo: Christmas tree in Galeries Lafayette department store in Paris
+Top photo: Christmas tree in Galeries Lafayette department store in Paris, (c) Paris Discovery Guide®

 Paris Discovery Guide is a reader-supported publication.
 When you buy through our links, we may earn a commission at no additional cost for you.
 Learn more

-1. Feel Dazzled by Christmas Lights Sparkling across Paris
+1. Be Dazzled by Christmas Lights Sparkling across Paris

 As you walk along the sidewalk, you'll also see festive decorations and even more lights in most of the stores lining this famous avenue.

-Although the Christmas lights usually stay on from 5pm to 2am, they will shine all night for Christmas Eve and New Year's Eve.
+Although the Christmas lights usually stay on from 5pm to midnight, they will shine all night for Christmas Eve and New Year's Eve.

 Stay nearby: Hotels near Arc de Triomphe